 The Demi and Ashton Foundation (DNA), which aims to raise awareness about the harsh reality of child sex slavery, launched its “Real Men Don’t Buy Girls” interactive video campaign this week.
 The goal of the campaign is to educate people about child sex slavery in the United States and to create a cultural shift around the buying and selling of humans.
 The message of the campaign is that “Real Men” don’t buy girls.
 Instead, “Real Men” do respect, love, care for, and protect girls.

 DNA released several short interactive videos about things “Real Men” do – starring Justin Timberlake, Sean Penn, Bradley Cooper, Jamie Foxx, Jason Mraz, Ashton Kutcher, Drake, Adrian Peterson and Isaiah Mustafa.
 The videos seek to entertain viewers through fun, engaging “Real Men” situations while also providing an interactive environment for consumers to support the campaign.
 Additional supporters include Eva Longoria, Sofia Vergara and many more.

 YOU will play a critical role in spreading the word about the campaign by creating your own personalized video (it just takes a few seconds) and sharing it with friends via social media.
-You can see the video I created HERE.

 “Child sex slavery is a difficult issue to think about, which makes it all the more important that we do,” remarked Ashton Kutcher.
 “Real Men do not ever buy children for sex.
 Period.”